vinayak-mehta/python-doc/README.md

 ## Why?

-- Google still shows Python 2.7 docs in search results
+- Google still shows Python 2.7 doc links in search results.
-- Got inspired from `rustup doc`, which opens docs associated with the installed Rust toolchain
+- Inspiration from `rustup doc` which opens docs associated with the installed Rust toolchain.
+- You don't need an internet connection to view docs as `python-doc` installs them on your machine.

 ## Installation